EMSTrack/Algorithms/README.md

 - TravelTime class -> TravelTimeSet (or similarly named) class

 	- Because we are manipulating a table of information, should instead have a class that contains all travel times and performs lookups

+- Keep track of a "current time" while simulating